-As well as always keeping watch for bird activity, both of us are really busy with St. Paul’s Anglican Church and its Thrift Shop.
-The shop started shortly after Peter retired from his position as Consultant for National Affairs with the Anglican Church in Toronto and came out here to take up a position as the Minister with St. Paul’s.
-Peter is a theologian/birder and applies his learning, skills and abilities as he works to interpret the natural history of Haida Gwaii and bird movements here.
+We are also involved with St. Paul’s Anglican Church and its Thrift Shop.
+The shop started shortly after Peter retired from his position as Consultant for National Affairs with the Anglican Church in Toronto and came out here to take up a position as the Minister.
+As a theologian/birder, Peter applies his learning, skills and abilities to help interpret the natural history of Haida Gwaii and the bird movements here.
 He follows in the footsteps of all spiritual leaders down the ages who see the Creator’s dramatic hand in everything around him.